adtponthemars/StudyCircle/README.md

  AI & ML<br>
 Subject Classification Model: It works on NLP, feature extraction like TF-IDF, and supervised classification algorithm (Naive Bayes in this case) to predict the subject based on text patterns

+GeminiAPI: Used for analysing the uploaded document and provide quick summary.

 ##Screenshots

 ###Homepage